gordon-cs/gordon-360-api/README.md

 ### Preliminary setup

-- There is a dedicated development virtual machine to work on this project.
-Follow [these instructions](docs/RemoteDesktopToVM.md##How-to-connect-to-a-CPS-Server-virtual-machine) to set up and connect to the virtual machine using your Gordon account.
+- There are two dedicated development virtual machines you can use to work on this project.
+Follow [these instructions](docs/RemoteDesktopToVM.md##How-to-connect-to-a-CPS-Server-virtual-machine) to set up and connect to one of the virtual machine using your Gordon account.

 - Open the project in Visual Studio (*Note:* **not** Visual Studio *Code*, but Visual Studio 2022 or later):

   - Look for the desktop app Visual Studio, which has a purple Visual Studio icon.
 You might have to search for it through the start menu.
 You will have to log in to a Microasoft of account.
 Your Gordon email will work for this.

-  - If this is your first time on the virtual machine, you will need to clone this repository.
+  - If this is your first time on a development virtual machine, you will need to clone this repository.
 In Visual Studio, select the "Clone a repository" option from right-hand side of the start window (or go to `File > Clone Repository`).
 Select GitHub from the "Browse a repository" section.
 Find the `gordon-cs/gordon-360-api` repository (you may need to sign in to GitHub).
 Select `Clone`.
 This will clone the repository from GitHub and open it in Visual Studio.

 - Before you can run the project, you need to configure it: